sarahfreire2710/Sales-Project/README.md

       Tools Used: Excel
       Actions:
         - manipulated data by identifying clients to be removed through conditional formatting
-        - correctly formatted all columns
+        - correctly formatted all columns according to their data type
-        - removed irrelevant data from table
+        - removed irrelevant data from table through sorting and filtering

 ## 3. Data Visualization
       Tools Used: Power BI